Shiina18/shiina18.github.io/_posts/2021-07-27-constrained-least-squares.md

 ### Technical notes

 There is a report [The CVXOPT linear and quadratic cone program solvers](http://www.ee.ucla.edu/~vandenbe/publications/coneprog.pdf) (pdf) listed in its [technical documentation](https://cvxopt.org/documentation/index.html#technical-documentation).
 According to p.
-11 of the report, QPs are solved using a **path-following algorithm** which is a kind of **interior-point algorithms**.
+11 of the report, QPs are solved using a path-following algorithm which is a kind of interior-point algorithms.

 ## Test

-Helper functions
+Based on the discussion above, SLSQP is used for SciPy.

 ```python
 import time